segunolalive/website/src/posts/avoid-screen-reader-hints.md

 For context, the widget in question is a tab list.
 We built it following the standard requirements, making sure to add the appropriate roles, and handling mouse and keyboard interactions.
 This means users can cycle through the tabs using the left/right arrow keys and they can select a desired tab using the enter or space key.
 They can focus send focus to the tab panel using the tab key.
 Pressing the left/right arrow keys while focus is within a tab panel still cycles through the tabs.
 This is all pretty standard.

 In our case, the tab panels contained many interactive elements and the team was concerned that screen reader users might focus on the contents of the first tab panel without knowing how to navigate to other tabs/tab panels.
-This seems like reasonable concern, especially if you're not used to navigating the web using screen readers.
+This seems reasonable, especially if you're not used to navigating the web using screen readers.
 However, when a screen reader encounters a selected tab with the text "recipes", it announces it like this:

 > Recipes.
 Selected tab, 1 of 5.

 This tells the user that they're on a the first tab of 5 in a tab list and that the current tab is the selected tab.
 Depending on the screen reader, it might announce the keyboard combinations or gestures for selecting the current tab or navigating between the tabs and tab panels.
-Also, if the element with the role of `"tablist"` has an accessible name, then it might be announces as a tab group e.g _"Account Info Tab group"_.
+Also, if the element with the role of `"tablist"` has an accessible name, then it might be announced as a tab group e.g _"Account Info Tab group"_.
 VoiceOver does this.

 Also note that the screen reader announced that we're in a list.
 Most screen reader users already know how to navigate common UI patterns like list.
 They even have specialised keyboard shortcuts for quick navigation.